Pre-Existing Injury Cases in New Jersey

 Can I Still File for Workers' Comp with a Pre-Existing Injury?

-It is not surprising that some people think that if they had a prior injury or occupational disease and suffer an aggravation or worsening of that injury as a result of an accident on the job, that they may wonder if they can recover at all.
+It is not surprising that some people think that if they had a prior injury or occupational disease and suffer aggravation or worsening of that injury as a result of an accident on the job, that they may wonder if they can recover at all.
 Fortunately, the law recognizes this situation and does allow the possibility of recovery.

 When an individual files for a worker’s compensation claim, many factors can affect the case.
 One of them is whether they suffered a permanent pre-existing injury.
 Insurance companies are responsible to provide treatment, temporary disability, and permanency regardless of any prior problem.

-The insurance company is entitled to a reasonable investigation into any preexisting disability, and may seek a credit against any award of permanency benefits.
+The insurance company is entitled to a reasonable investigation into any preexisting disability and may seek a credit against any award of permanency benefits.
 What they cannot do is simply deny the claim.
 If they do, the Board certified attorneys at Levinson Axelrod can help.

 Worker’s compensation help employees who suffer injuries sustained at their workplace.
-All New Jersey employers are required to obtain Worker’s compensation insurance or must be an approved self-insured provider.
+All New Jersey employers are required to obtain workers' compensation insurance or must be an approved self-insured provider.
 If an individual is injured on the job, they can file a worker’s comp claim.